Zer0xTJ/GodotMattohaLobbySystem/README.md

 ```
 We override a method called `BeforeSetPlayerData`, this method will return `MattohaMiddlewareResponse` object with a status propery, if status is `true` then the execution will continue, otherwise, the execution will not, and FailSignal will be emmited on client node with a `Message` error, the signal emmited depends on the method that returned `false` status.

+Now select `MattohaServer` node and assign your custom MiddlewareNode to `Server Middleware` property.

 The following table describe the middleware methods that you can use to customiae your server side logic:

 | Method              | Description                                              |